Coxswain (rowing): Sex

 Coxswains may be of either sex, regardless of the sex of the rowers, under the rules of the World Rowing Federation, USRowing British Rowing Henley Royal Regatta, Rowing Australia, and Rowing Canada.

 Before 2017, the World Rowing Federation (then called "FISA") rules stated that coxswains must be the same sex as the rest of the crew.
 In 2017, the Federation voted overwhelmingly to change the rule so that the coxswain may now be of any sex under World Rowing rules.
 All rule changes applied immediately.
-New Zealand male cox Sam Bosworth was assigned the New Zealand women's eight in March 2017, and when they won the June 2017 World Rowing Cup II in Poznań, Poland, he was the first male cox to win an international women's rowing event.
+New Zealand male cox Sam Bosworth was assigned the New Zealand women's eight in March 2017, and when they won the June 2017 World Rowing Cup II in Poznań, Poland, he was the first male coxswain to win an international women's rowing event.

 Weight

-It is advantageous for the cox to be light, as there is less weight for the crew to move.
+It is advantageous for the coxswain to be light, as there is less weight for the crew to move.
 However, weight is generally considered of minor importance compared to steering, coaching, and motivational ability.

 An Oxford University physics lecturer estimated that an additional 10 kg of deadweight in an eight causes a 0.2% loss in speed, which would equate to 0.6 seconds for a six-minute race, or 4 m, approximately one fifth of a boat length.

 The World Rowing Federation minimum weight for coxswains is 55 kg in racing uniform.
-If a cox is underweight, they are required to make up the weight with a deadweight (usually a sandbag) up to a maximum of 15 kg, and the deadweight must be carried as close as possible to the cox.
+If a coxswain is underweight, they are required to make up the weight with a deadweight (usually a sandbag) up to a maximum of 15 kg, and the deadweight must be carried as close as possible to the coxswain.
 Articles of racing equipment (e.g. cox boxes, water bottles) cannot be considered as part of the deadweight.
 Similar deadweight rules are used in the United States.